SergeyTeplyakov/Blog/_posts/2023-11-02-Performance_Comparison_For_Classes_vs_Structs.md

 title: Classes vs. Structs.
 How not to teach about performance!
 categories: benchmarking
 ---
-# Classes vs. Structs.
-How not to teach about performance!

 It's been a while since my last blog post, but I believe it's better to post late than never, so here I am!